Teradata/stacki-wiki/wiki/Customization/Adding-Scripts.md

+### Adding configuration scripts to carts

-Whatever you can do in a shell, you can do during kickstart.
+Whatever you can do in a shell, you can do during install.

 Our assumption is that when a machine comes up, it should be exactly the way you want at first boot.
 This way you're certain your stuff is going to run once you hit the install/reinstall button because you've already done the hard configuration scripting to make it so.

 Which means you probably don't want to recreate all of that work just because you've started using a new tool.
 You've already figured it out, you don't want to do it again, and you probably can't remember why you do some of the things you do in those scripts.
 We'll discuss how to modify a cart to:
 * Not lose work you've already done.